Thetford: Early history

 Breckland was used as an excavation site for flint tools around 2000 BC.
 During the Iron Age, a fort was established on Icknield Way at the site of Thetford Castle.
 Thetford was an important tribal centre for the Iceni during the late Iron Age and early Roman period, with Castle Hill and Gallows Hill being sites of particular note.
 During the Saxon period it was the principal centre of the eastern Heptarchy and a regular battle site between locals and the Viking invaders.

 A mint was built in Thetford in the 9th century.
 There is evidence of coins minted in Thetford from the time of King Canute to the reign of King John.
 A monastery was established around 1020 and a grammar school was operating since before the Norman Conquest of 1066.
 The town greatly prospered during the reign of Edward the Confessor (1042–1066), and at one point there were 944 free Burgesses living in Thetford.
 The Domesday Book of 1086 estimated the population of Thetford to have grown to between 4000 and 4500 people, which would have been the sixth largest town in Britain at the time.
-The Book lists William of Bello Fargo as the Bishop of Thetford at the time.
+The Book lists William of Bello Fargo as the Bishop of Thetford then.
 The bishopric had moved here from North Elmham in 1071 and stayed in Thetford until moving to Norwich in 1096.